4TUResearchData-Carpentries/workshop_notes/Lesson4.md

 1. [Administrator] create a repository for the team using the template: https://github.com/the-magnificents/collab-review
 2. [Team] dicuss and agree on which workflow to implement for this exercise.
 3. [Team] each member choses one task from the `faircode-checklist.md` and make changes.
-4. [Team] each member opens a pull request to the `main` branch with the their changes.
+4. [Team] each member opens a pull request to the `main` branch with their changes.
 Important: do not merge
-5. [Team] each member makes some other changes to the repository, commits and push.
+5. [Team] each member makes some other changes to the repository, commits, and pushes.
 Do not merge.
 6. [Team] go back to your pull request and see how the latest changes affected your pull request.
 Do not merge.